MIGHTE-lab/SISMID25/README.md

 # SISMID25

-Welcome to the course repository for SISMID: Statistics and Modeling with Novel Data Streams (2024), for the portion taught by Mauricio Santillana and Fred Lu.
+Welcome to the course repository for SISMID: Statistics and Modeling with Novel Data Streams (2025), for the portion taught by Mauricio Santillana and Raul Garrido.

 The syllabus can be found here.